 - They are widespread in their regions, but encounters are uncommon.

 - They prefer the wet season.

 - Like other Kraits, they hide their heads under the coils of their body when threatened.

-5. The Fastest Snake In The World, The Black Mamba (Dendroaspis Polylepis)
+5. Black Mamba (Dendroaspis Polylepis) – The Fastest Snake In The World

 The Black Mamba is the second-longest venomous snake after the King Cobra.
-They are known for their large size, quickness, and extremely potent venom, making them one of the most dangerous snakes in the world.
-The inside of this snake’s mouth is black, hence its name.
+They are known for their large size, quickness, and extremely potent venom, making them one of the deadliest snakes in the world.
+The inside of this snake’s mouth is black, hence its name – Black Mamba.
 They have a coffin-shaped head and can vary in colours from olive, yellowish-brown, khaki and gunmetal but they are rarely black.
 An average Black Mamba is 2–2.5 metres long, with a maximum length of 4.3 metres.

-While they have a reputation for being aggressive, Black Mambas are generally shy and nervous.
+While they have a reputation for being aggressive, Black Mambas are generally found to be shy and nervous.
 They primarily eat small mammals and birds.
-While they prefer warm-blooded prey, they will also feed on other snakes.
+While they prefer warm-blooded prey, a black mamba will also feed on other snakes.
 They can be found in Angola, Botswana, Central African Republic, DR Congo, Eritrea, Ethiopia, Kenya, Malawi, Mozambique, Namibia, Somalia, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

 If they are disturbed or cornered, Black Mambas will attack with repeated bites.
 Their venom is extremely toxic and just two drops are reportedly enough to kill most humans.
 A Black Mamba’s venom attacks both the nervous system and the heart, and most bites are fatal, making them a feared creature in its native region, as well as one of the most dangerous snakes in the world.